aiven/aiven-docs/docs/products/metrics/howto/migrate-m3db-thanos.md

   so most existing queries will work as is.
 However, be aware that the same metric might have a slightly different name when written directly to Thanos compared to its name in M3DB.
 For example, `prometheus_<metric-name>` in M3DB might be called `<metric-name>` in Thanos.
-Consequently, after migration, you will have two names for the same metric:
+Consequently, after migration, you may encounter two names for the same metric:

   - `prometheus_<metric-name>{_source=m3db, labels...}` (for time series migrated from M3DB)
   - `<metric-name>{labels...}` (for time series written to Thanos directly)

   Adjust your queries accordingly.
-All Aiven-generated built-in dashboards will work out of the box.
+The built-in dashboards provided by Aiven services through integrations do not require any manual changes.
 - **Version compatibility:** Ensure your M3DB version supports migration to Thanos Metrics.
 You might need to upgrade your M3DB to a compatible version.